1. BigRentz

 • About 6 billion gallons of treated water are lost every day in the United States.
 This is enough to fill more than 9,000 swimming pools daily.

-Power grid failures in Texas during extreme cold disrupted countless lives and destroyed homes.
+Poor infrastructure will also fail to withstand extreme conditions — power grid failures in Texas during extreme cold disrupted countless lives and destroyed homes.
 The drinking water crisis in Flint, Michigan, sickened thousands of residents, many of them children.

 U.S. Infrastructure Investment

-President Joe Biden’s approved Bipartisan Infrastructure Law, combined with his Build Back Better Framework, invests roughly $3 trillion to infrastructure development over the next 10 years.
+President Joe Biden’s approved Bipartisan Infrastructure Law, combined with his Build Back Better Framework, invests roughly $3 trillion in infrastructure development over the next 10 years.
 The proposal also focuses on issues like creating jobs and cutting engine emissions to combat climate change.

-By 2039, the group says, the bill for our declining infrastructure will cost the nation’s GDP $10 trillion and more than 3 million American jobs.
+However, the ASCE identified a $2.6 trillion funding gap in its 2023 report card.
+The group warns that investing too little will be far more costly in the long run.
+By 2039, failing to prioritize infrastructure could cost the nation’s gross domestic product (GDP) $10 trillion and more than 3 million American jobs.
 That’s equal to $3,300 a year for the average American household.

 • Levees